-If you are wearing your jewellery at the gym, beach, pool or in the shower and during any sport (yoga included) or heavy physical work, you can either remove and safely store them to avoid dents, scratches and loosening diamonds from their setting, or be careful to avoid your piece from coming into contact with hard surfaces or harsh chemicals to prevent wear.
+If you are wearing your jewellery at the gym, beach, pool or in the shower and during any sport (yoga included) or heavy physical work, we recommend either removing and safely storing it to avoid dents, scratches and loosening diamonds from their setting, or taking extra care to avoid your piece from coming into contact with hard surfaces or harsh chemicals.

 How To Clean Your Jewellery

-While there are several specialized ways to clean your jewellery, a soft toothbrush, mild dish soap and warm water usually does the trick to keep them bright and sparkly sans the dirt and oil build-up.
+While there are several specialized ways to clean your jewellery, a soft toothbrush, mild dish soap and warm water usually does the trick in keeping it bright and sparkly.

 Safely Store Delicate Pieces